snail123815/IBL-bioinfomatics-wiki/README.md

 Once you are satisfied, commit your changes to this branch.
 It is good to check now if the original repository has changed or not by `git pull upstream main`

-Assume everything is alright now, you can push your branch, then create a pull request (Code -> branches -> "New pull request" from the branch you are working on).
-One other people needs to approve this and merge (please do "squash and merge") to `main` branch.
+Assume everything is alright now, you can push your branch, then create a pull request.

-The document will then rebuild and publish automatically.
+After pull request has been approved, the document will then rebuild and publish automatically.